saucelabs/sauce-docs/docs/error-reporting/project-setup/submission-url.md

 ## Creating Submission URLs

-The structure of a submission URL differs between hosted environments and on-premise installations (which are less common).
+The structure of a submission URL differs between hosted environments and on-premise installations.

 <Tabs
 groupId="instance-type"